Jacquie Sturm: Death and legacy

 Sturm died in Paekākāriki in December 2009, two months after the death of her beloved granddaughter Stephanie.
 A tangi was held at Orimupiko marae and she is buried at Ōpunake alongside her mother and great-grandmother.
 In January 2010, a memorial service was held at Paekākāriki Memorial Hall, attended by nearly 200 people and with tributes from a number of well-known New Zealand artists including Glenn Colquhoun, Patricia Grace, Apirana Taylor and Hinemoana Baker.

 Sturm was a pioneer of New Zealand literature, and paved the way for later female Māori writers like Patricia Grace and Keri Hulme.
 Witi Ihimaera described her as one of the three women he considered his elders when he began writing; they were "like spinners working on a loom" who began "spinning the tradition from which all contemporary Maori writers come".
 Her entry in the Dictionary of New Zealand Biography notes that, despite being overshadowed for much of her life by her first husband, she "emerged in later life as a unique and important voice in New Zealand literature in her own right".
 In an obituary, New Zealand poet and scholar Paul Millar wrote: "Her output may seem modest on paper, but it becomes substantial when set against the obstacles placed before her as a woman, wife, and mother and, for many years, her family’s primary earner.
 Although Jacquie Baxter never wanted to be a role model, she never shirked her responsibility as a voice for Maori people and a campaigner against racial inequality.
 Her life and writing are testament to a woman of great integrity and quiet courage who helped clear the path that younger writers have followed to greater success and recognition."

 In December 2019, Wellington artists Mata Aho Collective and Andre Te Hira installed artwork over temporary fencing at the Wellington Central Library featuring Sturm's poem "On The Building Site for a New Library", published in Dedications (1996).
 The work was printed on adhesive vinyl, and installed in vertical strips along the temporary fencing.
 It was designed to remain in place for at least a year.
 A 2022 survey of librarians in Wellington identified this poem as their second favourite New Zealand poem.

 In February 2021, the website Poetry Shelf published an audio recording of New Zealand poet Karlo Mila reading her poem "Letter to J.C.
 Sturm" from her collection Goddess Muscle (2020).

 In May 2021, Paul Millar, together with Sturm's son John Baxter and publisher Roger Steele, found some of Sturm's early work from the 1940s, including unpublished poems.
 The poem "Brown Optimism", which may have been published in a student newspaper, was subsequently published on the website The Spinoff.
 Millar noted that the poem "rejects the status quo and demands equality for Māori".
+In 2025, the poem was selected by Rangi Kipa to be installed on the outside wall of the redesigned Wellington Central Library.